 That weekend, we drove to Hua Hin for a day trip.
 We ended up doing various activities there, including kicking banana trees, visiting a salt farm and fishing.
-While we were there, we decided to visit Cong Carter so that Master Toddy could meet Nick and confirm our matches for the following weekend.
-Upon arrival, Pennapa approached me and introduced herself.
+Upon arrival at the gym, Pennapa approached me and introduced herself.
 She seemed very nice, and explained that she wasn’t able to take the fight at that point.
-She had previously lived in England, so spoke English very well.
-In fact, she’d had her first fight there.
+She’d previously lived in England and had her first fight there, so spoke English very well.
 We chatted for a while and laughed about how I was an English girl fighting in Thailand, while she was a Thai girl who went to fight in England.
 Afterwards, Nick told me that he would arrange for us to fight in three months time, which we agreed on.
-So, I have that to look forward to.
+So, I had that to look forward to.
 He also told me that he had arranged a new opponent for me, Kwankaw Palangpimut.
-Funnily enough, I had been watching one of Kwankaw’s fights online the previous night.
+Funnily enough, I’d been watching one of Kwankaw’s fights online the previous night.
 I started to take notice of her after seeing her fight a couple of times at MBK Fight Night and liking her style.
-In fact, I’d previously shared a photo of her on the Under the ropes Facebook page, where she was kissing her opponent as they touched gloves.
-It seems that this is her thing, as she does it in every fight.
-She had been very active and had just won the Bantamweight title belt at MBK the week prior (video here), although upon calling her manager, we were told that she hasn’t fought for a long time.
+I’d previously shared a photo of her on the Under the ropes Facebook page, where she was kissing her opponent as they touched gloves.
+This seems to be her thing, as she does it in every fight.
+She’d been very active and had just won the Bantamweight title belt at MBK the week prior (video here), although upon calling her manager, we were told that she hasn’t fought for a long time.
 Again, this is fairly normal in Thailand, so didn’t bother us too much.

 On the day that we visited Cong Carter, the coup had only just been announced and a curfew was in place from 10pm until 5am.
 This meant that we had to get on the road back to Bangkok early enough to get back in time.
-As it happened, we weren’t able to do that, and found ourselves staying there for much longer than we had planned.
-Nick was very quick to offer us some rooms for the night, which was very kind of him.
+As it happened, we weren’t able to do that, and found ourselves staying there for much longer than we’d planned.
+Nick was quick to offer us some rooms for the night, which was very kind of him.
 So, we ended up staying the night there, sleeping at our opponent’s gym.
-It sounds funny, but everyone there was so lovely that it wasn’t an issue at all.
+It sounds funny, but everyone there was so lovely that it wasn’t an issue.
 They even cooked us dinner as well as breakfast the following morning.

-Eventually, my opponent changed another time before the actual fight, and it was confirmed that I would be fighting Nong Ning, who I had fought five months prior and beaten by KO in the second round.
-They said that she had come a long way since then, had actually just fought Kwankaw, and was looking for a rematch with me.
+Eventually, my opponent changed another time before the actual fight, and it was confirmed that I would be fighting Nong Ning, who I’d fought five months prior and beaten by KO in the second round.
+They said that she’d come a long way since then, had actually just fought Kwankaw and won, and was looking for a rematch with me.
 So, that”s how it ended up.

 The Fight Night

-On Saturday 31st of May, it was fight day.
+Saturday 31st of May was fight day.
 We all headed to Hua Hin in two vans; one for the fighters and one for everyone who was coming to support.
-One of the people in the second van was Jacqui Bogart, who I wrote about in my previous post, ‘The Joys of Having a Female Training Partner: Part 2’.
+One of the people in the second van was Jacqui Bogart, whom I wrote about in ‘The Joys of Having a Female Training Partner: Part 2’.
 Jacqui is an active fighter from the UK who was on holiday in Thailand and looking to fight.
 Originally, it was intended that she would fight on that night, but they were unable to find her an opponent in time.
-That left me and two other guys fighting; Tu Warren and Colton Bird.
+That left me and two other fighters from our gym on the card.

 We found that the curfew wasn’t really implemented in Hua Hin, although it was still in place in Bangkok, which meant that we had to fight early in order to get back home in time.
 So, we left the gym at 12pm, arriving at Cong Carter in the afternoon and planned to rest there for a couple of hours until the fights started.
 I got up, ate a big breakfast, got my hair braided and got on the road.